 Four Major Forces to Accelerate Transformation of Thermal Desorption

 Across oil refining, petrochemical, and oilfield operations, oil sludge has long been a persistent environmental burden.
-Today, as the world accelerates the shift toward cleaner industrial practices and a circular economy, thermal desorption system is taking center stage in oil sludge treatment.
+Today, as the world accelerates the shift toward cleaner industrial practices and a circular economy, thermal desorption equipment is taking center stage in oil sludge treatment.
 Four major forces are accelerating the transformation of this sector:

 Stricter Environmental Regulations